Life is a series of moments called NOW.

 By doing this “what now” moment, it does mean that yourself needs a timeout and reset.

 Take a holiday, do something different or you haven’t done for years, stop pretending you are okay, do some yoga or meditation.
-There are many ways you can do where yourself deserve to have.
+There are many ways you can do where you deserve to have.